 Burts built a home at the corner of 2nd and Rusk (now Commerce) streets.
 In 1877 he donated land there for the city’s combination fire hall-city hall-calaboose (the 1907 Fire Station No. 1 stands there now).
 The wry 1883 Fort Worth Daily Democrat clip above indicates that part of the lot became a croquet lawn.
-(In the 1885 Sanborn map, the abbreviation “Dw’g” indicates a dwelling.)
+(On the 1885 Sanborn map the abbreviation “Dw’g” indicates a dwelling.)

 The fire hall also was the city’s first city hall.
 It also contained a small jail.
 Among those who served in that building were John Peter Smith, Jim Courtright, and disgraced Mayor William S. Pendleton.

 In 1885, the Dallas Morning News reported, Dr. Burts was among physicians treating an outbreak of dengue fever—a cousin of yellow fever and West Nile virus—in Fort Worth.

 But William Paxton Burts died on September 5, 1895 and is buried . . .